proofofexistence/docs/config.md

 app :
   url:
     scheme:  e.g. `http` or `https`.
     host:  The host or domain name.
-(NOTE: you maybe need to use `ngrok`)
     port:  The local port to run the app on.
   magicNumber:  Token for some private API routes.
   site:  name of your website